minneq/minneq.github.io/faq.md

 #### Q: I’m cisgender and straight.
 Is it okay if I join MinneQ?
 A: We welcome anyone who believes in the Mission and Value Statements of MinneQ, regardless of orientation.
 MinneQ is explicitly a Queer group, but we do not gate-keep the space behind a required identity.

+#### Q: Can I bring my friend to events?
+They haven't joined the Discord yet.
+A: Your friend is welcome to attend any <ins>public</ins> events with you.
+We do recommend anyone who is interested in joining MinneQ has joined the Discord before the event.
+This makes the process easier for Moderators to complete the vibe check process on the spot, as well as prevent/resolve any issues related to joining the server.

+#### Q: Do I have to use Discord?
+A: All membership information and private event registration is <ins>only</ins> available through Discord.
+If you want to be a MinneQ Member and attend private events, you must have an active Discord account and be in the MinneQ server.
+However, there is no requirement that Members participate in the Discord social space.

 #### Q: There’s a lot of different roles I see.
 What do they all mean?
 A:
 * MinneQ Board: The Board is responsible for the long-term management of the group.
-* MinneQ Moderators: These people run the group, organize events, handle member conflicts, and more.
+* MinneQ Moderators: These people run the day-to-day operations of the group, organize events, handle member conflicts, and more.

 Collectively, Board Members and Moderators are referred to as “MinneQ Leadership”.
 There are some people who are both Board and Moderators, but they can be independent roles as well.